lyxell/logifix-demo/README.md

 make
 ```

+#### Usage

-The result should be a local executable file called `editor` that
+The result of the build process should be a local executable file
-when executed shows a graphical user interface.
+called `editor` that when executed shows a graphical user
+interface.

-The graphical user interface has two main views: a text editor
+The graphical user interface has two main views: the source code view
-containing a Java file and a view containing the AST for the file
+containing a Java file and the AST view containing the AST for
-that is currently editing.
+the file in the source code view.

+There is two main ways to interact with the source code view.

+1. You may edit the file using the keyboard (use arrow keys to
+   move the cursor).
+2. Any available repairs will be highlighted with a red
+   background.
+You may double-click to perform this repair.